 3. “Go fuck yourself!”

 I decided to go with “Go fuck yourself!” when I remembered that Samantha was waiting for me inside and that we still had a full day of sightseeing ahead of us.
 Best case, this would turn into a shouting match, worst case, he’d throw a punch and we’d go at it.
-I was already playing it in my head.
+I was already playing it out in my head.
 He was bigger than me, maybe ex-military, so he might have won, but I certainly would have done some damage on the way down.

 In either scenario, I’d surely be detained and possibly arrested, and that surely would have ruined our day.
 So I went with something much safer.